elvis-pan/elvis-pan.github.io/_posts/2020-12-23-introduction.md

 ## Leisure Life
 I enjoy photography, soccer, and electronic musics.
 You can find a collection of my photography works on [my website](https://elvis-pan.github.io/gallery/) or [instagram](https://www.instagram.com/elvispanphoto/).
 I am broadly interested in digital photography, especially landscape photography.
 I believe that photography is the art of light and shadow, and I wish to find the beauty of light with my cameras.
-For music, I wrote a post about music recommendation in [this blog](https://elvis-pan.github.io/blog/2021/music/).